-This collection of Turner watercolours was left to the nation in 1900 by the art collector Henry Vaughan.
-Since then, following Vaughan’s strict guidelines, they have only ever been displayed during the month of January, when natural light levels are at their lowest.
-Because of this, these watercolours still possess a freshness and an intensity of colour, almost 200 years since they were originally created.
+This much-loved annual tradition that has been taking place since 1901 when art collector Henry Vaughan left over 200 drawings, watercolours and prints by Turner divided between galleries in Edinburgh, Dublin and London.
+38 of these watercolours were given to the people of Scotland, on the condition that they are only displayed in the month of January, when light levels are at their lowest.
+Because of this, these works still possess a freshness and an intensity of colour, almost 200 years since they were created.

 This mesmerising exhibition captures the essence of the life and career of the 19th century artist, with the works on display covering the breadth of Turner’s artistic talents.
 In a career spanning 50 years, Turner developed new ways of painting in watercolour and revolutionised ideas of portraying the beauty of the natural world.
 Using an array of techniques and colour, he created works which continue to captivate and excite audiences today.